amandavolkamer/Learning-Projects/Power Automate/RPA Challenge Input Form/README.md

 ---

-This is a challenge I have completed before in my previous roles.
+This is a challenge I have completed before in my previous role as part of the Citizen Developer Program.
 I wanted to tackle this challenge again as a side project to showcase my skills.
 Some of the challenges this time around were limited access to some parts of the Microsoft suite since I was using just my personal account.
 So instead of directly using Excel which the challenge data is downloaded as, I put that data into a datatable within the workflow to complete this challenge.